encounterplus/module-packer/README.md

 - `description`: The description of the module.
 - `encounters`: The encounters to include with the module.
 See more in the [Including Maps & Encounters Tutorial](MapsAndEncounters.md).
 - `id`: If specified, will cause a module to be overwritten rather than duplicated when repeatedly imported. *Never* copy another module's UUID, or you will cause that module to be overwritten.
+- `ignore`: A list of files or folders to ignore when adding pages.
+This list allows [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)).
 - `maps`: The maps to include with the module.
 See more in the [Including Maps & Encounters Tutorial](MapsAndEncounters.md).
 - `name`: The name of the module.
 - `print-cover`: The cover to use as the cover image in PDF output (this will be, effectively, a page 0).